-She tells the story of her life in France on how she had struggled with the head of Cordon Bleu and her rejection from publishers on what later transpired to the most famous cookbook and movie – Julie & Julia.
+She tells the story of her life in France!
+How she had struggled with the head of Cordon Bleu and her rejection from publishers to what later transpired into the most famous cookbook and movie — Julie & Julia.

 It is a story of how she became Julia Child and her success as a chef and writer that teaches people to find their passion and true calling.

 11. The Sweet Life in Paris: Delicious Adventures in the World’s Most Glorious and Perplexing City By David Lebovitz

 This is a story of David Lebovitz, a pastry chef and cookbook author who had dreamt of living in Paris, and after moving there, he was shocked that life was not what he expected.

 I promise you will laugh out loud reading his hilariously described stories of the peculiarities of Parisians observed from their habits and social customs.